![]() |

 |

-| It's been over twelve years since I discovered the 1912 M.H.
+2019 will mark twenty years have passed since I discovered the 1912 M.H.
 Dodd Wireless Station packed away in a large steamer trunk in Dodd's backyard shed.
-Still today, I am still amazed at the incredible luck I had in finding this complete, pre-regulations spark station in, of all places, Reno, Nevada.
+Still today, I'm amazed at the incredible luck I had in finding this complete, pre-regulations spark station in, of all places, Reno, Nevada.
 I decided in 2009, that after almost ten years as a web article, it was time to revamp the writing, shoot new and larger photographs along with scanning the old Dodd original photos for better resolution and to also add more details in the description of how the station functioned.
 I've also changed the layout to be more consistent with my other web articles.
 I've also added some of the WWI photos from Dodd's collection that show some nice examples of that vintage gear.
-I've also added an incredible Modern Electrics magazine article on Dodd's Award-winning 1909 Wireless Station. |
+I've also added an incredible Modern Electrics magazine article on Dodd's Award-winning 1909 Wireless Station.
+Additionally, when I closed the WHRM in 2012, the Dodd Station was disassembled for the subsequent move to Dayton, Nevada.
+I reassembled the Dodd Station in 2013 and this new set-up is described and photographed at the end of this article. |

 The Discovery - November 27, 1999 |